Data-Stewards-University-of-Vienna/.github/profile/README.md

 * For H4, use an underlined style (HTML underline):
   - Example: “\<u>File Naming Conventions\</u>”
 * Capitalize titles: “Publishing and Archiving” (not “publishing and archiving”).

+## Code Guide

+For the current level of complexity of the projects, we agreed on just pushing on main.
+This might change depending on what kind of projects will be developed here and what level of collaboration is required.